BedTheGod/BedTheGod/README.md

-I'm a self thought C# / C++ Developer.
+I'm a self tought C# / C++ Developer.
 I used to prioritize in RE and Security for .NET.

 Mostly doing private projects now, game reversing in c++ and such.